Below Deck Filming Locations – on a budget by ferry (2026)

 Where is Below Deck usually filmed?

-Most seasons feature one main home-base marina/port, with nearby bays, islands, and anchorages as “on-screen stops.”
+Most seasons feature one main home-base marina or port, with nearby bays, islands and anchorages used as on-screen stops.

 Which Below Deck locations are easiest to visit by ferry?

-The Mediterranean (Greece, Croatia, Italy, Spain) and Norway are the most ferry-friendly regions in the franchise.
+The Mediterranean, especially Greece, Croatia, Italy and Spain, plus Norway, are the most ferry-friendly regions in the franchise.

 Can I visit Caribbean Below Deck locations by ferry?

 Often you’ll fly in first.
-Inter-island ferries/boats exist on some routes, but schedules can be limited or seasonal compared to Europe.
+Inter-island ferries and boats exist on some routes, but schedules can be limited or seasonal compared with Europe.

 Do the episodes always reflect where filming happened?

 Not always.
-Production is typically based at a home port, while “day trips” and nearby anchorages can make it look like the yacht is traveling farther than it really is.
+Production is usually based at one home port, while day trips and nearby anchorages can make it seem as though the yacht travels farther than it really does.

 What’s the best way to plan a Below Deck-inspired trip without a yacht?

-Pick a ferry hub (Athens/Piraeus, Split, Naples, Barcelona) and build a loop with short ferry hops, day trips, and a few overnight stays.
+Pick a ferry hub such as Athens/Piraeus, Split, Naples or Barcelona, then build a route with short ferry hops, day trips and a few overnight stays.

 Questions?
-What locations are you missing?
-And where should Below Deck start filming next?
+Which locations are you missing, and where should Below Deck start filming next?
 Let us know in the comments.